-Since December 2013, a new therapeutic class for the treatment of T2D is available - selective sodium-glucose cotransporter inhibitors 2 (iSGLT2). iSGLT2 treatment results in a decrease in albuminuria and has reno-protective effect in diabetic kidney disease.
-Prior to the introduction of iSGLT2, the only treatment used for renoprotection in patients with T2D was renin-angiotensin-aldosterone system inhibitors (RAASi).
+Since December 2013, a new therapeutic class for the treatment of T2D is available - selective sodium-glucose cotransporter inhibitors 2 (iSGLT2)2. iSGLT2 treatment results in a decrease in albuminuria and has reno-protective effect in diabetic kidney disease4.
+Prior to the introduction of iSGLT2, the only treatment used for renoprotection in patients with T2D was renin-angiotensin-aldosterone system inhibitors (RAASi)5.

-The role of iSGLT2 in glycemic control, its reno-protective effect and low risk of hypoglycaemia makes it an interesting drug for the treatment of T2D in the elderly, although there is a lack of studies regarding the use of this therapeutic class in patients older than 65 years.
+The role of iSGLT2 in glycemic control, its reno-protective effect and low risk of hypoglycaemia6 makes it an interesting drug for the treat-